sap-tutorials/Tutorials/tutorials/hcpps-hana-dataset-odata/hcpps-hana-dataset-odata.md

 ---
-title: SAP HCP predictive services, Expose your predictive demo dataset as an OData service
+title: SAP Cloud Platform predictive services, Expose your predictive demo dataset as an OData service
-description: Expose the demo data to be used with the SAP HCP predictive services as an OData services
+description: Expose the demo data to be used with the SAP Cloud Platform predictive services as an OData services
-tags: [ tutorial>beginner, products>sap-hana, products>sap-hana-cloud-platform, topic>odata ]
+tags: [ tutorial>beginner, products>sap-hana, products>sap-cloud-platform, topic>odata ]
 ---

 ## Prerequisites